-Insofar as the jobs to be cut as a result of a reorganisation contain interchangeable positions as referred to in the Dismissals Decree, the order of dismissal of interchangeable positions per category is determined as follows:
+Insofar as the jobs to be cut as a result of a reorganisation contain interchangeable positions as referred to in the Redundancy Regulations (Government Gazette 2015, no. 12685), the order of dismissal of interchangeable positions per category is determined as follows:

 - a. within the organisational unit which is subject to the cutback, the first candidates for dismissal are the employees with the shortest employment history; - b. in the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older; - c.
 The employer may deviate from the order indicated above if it can make it plausible that a particular employee possesses such special knowledge or skills that his dismissal would be too detrimental to the functioning of the organisational unit; - d.
-In derogation of that stated under a and b, the order of dismissal as defined in the Dismissals Decree apply to non-teaching members of staff that work at a special university.
+Staff employed at a special university are subject to the dismissal order set out in the Redundancy Regulations (Government Gazette 2015, no. 12685).